Asylum Access Thailand has been securing the rights of refugees since 2007.

 INTRODUCING ASYLUM ACCESS THAILAND

-Established in 2007, Asylum Access Thailand (AAT) is dedicated to providing friendly, effective and comprehensive support to the various refugee communities that live in Bangkok.
+Established in 2007, Asylum Access Thailand (AAT) is dedicated to providing friendly, effective, and comprehensive support to the many refugee communities that live in Bangkok and throughout Thailand.
 We help refugees navigate the complex asylum process and connect them to further assistance from local partners.
 Our team also supports refugees to undertake training and start their own initiatives to benefit and strengthen their communities.

-Asylum Access Thailand also works in close coalition with other Thai and regional human rights organizations.
-Through these partnerships, we collectively advocate for changes in Thai law and policy that will allow refugees and their families to live openly, move freely, rebuild their lives and contribute to their host communities.
+Asylum Access Thailand also works in close collaboration with other Thai and regional human rights organizations.
+Through these partnerships, we collectively advocate for changes in Thai laws and policies that will allow refugees and their families to live openly, move freely, rebuild their lives, and contribute to their host communities.

 We are proud members of: